opentargets/ot-ui-apps/packages/ui/src/components/Plot/README.md

 ## Data

-Data flows through a visualisation `VisProvider` -> `Plot` -> `Frame` -> plot components.
-In many cases, `VisProvider` and `Frame` are omitted.
+Data flows through a visualisation: `Plot` -> (`Frame` ->) mark components.

-Each of `VisProvider`, `Plot`, `Frame` as well as mark components such as `Circle` can take a `data` prop.
-This can be a data set or a function.
-A function is passed the data from the component above and should return a transformed data set for the component.
+Any of these components can take a `data` prop.
+The `data` component can be a data set or a function that is passed the data from the component above and should return a transformed data set for the component.

 If the `data` prop is not used, data is passed down from the parent component as is.

-> Note: The data used by mark components such as `<Circle>` must be an iterable.
+The data used by mark components such as `<Circle>` must be an iterable.
 A `<Circle>` can still use data passed down to it that is not iterable, but the `data` prop must be used to transform the data into an iterable.

 ## Marks